kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 `spec.validations[i].expression` represents the expression which will be evaluated by CEL.
 To learn more, see the [CEL language specification](https://github.com/google/cel-spec) CEL expressions have access to the contents of the Admission request/response, organized into CEL variables as well as some other useful variables:

 - 'object' - The object from the incoming request.
 The value is null for DELETE requests.
 - 'oldObject' - The existing object.
 The value is null for CREATE requests.
 - 'request' - Attributes of the [admission request](/docs/reference/config-api/apiserver-admission.v1/#admission-k8s-io-v1-AdmissionRequest).
 - 'params' - Parameter resource referred to by the policy binding being evaluated.
 The value is null if `ParamKind` is unset.

 The `apiVersion`, `kind`, `metadata.name` and `metadata.generateName` are always accessible from the root of the object.
 No other metadata properties are accessible.

 Only property names of the form `[a-zA-Z_.-/][a-zA-Z0-9_.-/]*` are accessible.
-Only property names of the form `[a-zA-Z_.-/][a-zA-Z0-9_.-/]*` are accessible.
+Accessible property names are escaped according to the following rules when accessed in the
-Accessible property names are escaped according to the following rules when accessed in the expression:
+expression:

 | escape sequence         | property name equivalent  |
 | ----------------------- | -----------------------|